Twinside/CTagSpotlight/README.markdown

  * Source code Enum

-To be able to use it, you must start a spotlight search, click on the (+) button to add a search critera, and find them in the "Other" categories (they are not in the list directly).
+To be able to use it, you must start a spotlight search, click on the (+) button to add a search criteria, and find them in the "Other" categories (they are not in the list directly).

 Supported languages
 -------------------
-Right now the following languages are supported, more languages will come as I complete the binding.
+The mdimport support the following system defined language :

+ * Assembler
  * C
  * C++
  * Java